astoica/strategic-clustering-code/README.md

   - section6-statparity-realdatasets.py contains the code for running experiments from Section 6 and plotting Figures 5 and 6.

 For running any of the above code, uncomment the section that relates to the data desired to use (APS, Highschool, Facebook).

+Note: newest version of the trade-off algorithm is in strategic-clustering-tradeoffalg-cleanedup.ipynb.